4IceG/luci-app-3ginfo-lite/README.md

  - Quectel EM12/EM160R-GL
  - Huawei E3372/E3276

-NOT tested devices (Or not fully supported):
+NOT tested devices (Not fully supported, are waiting for the code to be added):
  - Quectel EC20
  - Sierra Wireless MC7710
  - ASKEY WWHC050